guynich/demultiplex_music/README.md

 ## Virtual enviroment

 Create a virtual environment.
-I used Python's `venv` to do this.
+I used Python's `venv` for this.
 ```sh
 cd
 python3 -m venv venv_demucs